Ulas Samchuk: Biography

 The Jewish Bolshevism theme would run throughout his articles during the war period.
 As an example on 30 November 1941, he wrote on witnessing the aftermath of destruction in Ternopil, caused during fighting between soviet partisan and Nazi forces, "All this occurred because of the will of the sons of Israel, who could find no better way of saving their native Soviet Union then by setting fire to the town as soon as the German army entered."

-He remained the chief editor of the Volyn newspaper until March 1942.
-In February 1942, after Nazi authorities implemented a stricter media censorship on the subject on Ukrainian independence.
-In Issue 23 of Volyn on 22 March 1942, Samchuk penned an emotional editorial article "Tak bulo – Tak bude" (This is how it was – That is how it will be) that espoused Ukrainian independence, resulting in him arrested and imprisonment by the Gestapo.
+He remained the chief editor of Volyn until March 1942.
+In February 1942, after Nazi authorities implemented stricter media censorship regarding Ukrainian independence.
+In Volyn's 22 March 1942 issue, Samchuk penned an emotional editorial article titled "Tak bulo – Tak bude" (This is how it was – That is how it will be) that espoused Ukrainian independence.
+This resulted in his arrest and imprisonment by the Gestapo.
 He was released about one month later, and then began working for the Allgemeiner Deutscher Nachrichtendienst.

-With soviet forces approaching Galicia, and Samchuk fearing repercussions for being a Nazi collaborator he then fled to Nazi Germany in 1944, where he founded and headed the literary-artistic organization MUR.
+With Soviet forces approaching Galicia, Samchuk feared the repercussions of being a Nazi collaborator.
+He fled to Nazi Germany in 1944, where he founded and headed the literary-artistic organization MUR.

-In 1948, he emigrated to Canada and became the leader of the Slovo Association of Ukrainian Writers in Exile.
-Along with publishing several books during his time in Canada, he also contributed articles regularly to the Ukrainian Quarterly.
-It was also during this time that his works would paint Jewish characters in a positive light, It has been purported by some scholars that his later works were a form of "expiation and atonement".
-In particular the novel, 'What fire does not heal (Choho ne hoit ohon)', had been called an "act of repentance".
+In 1948, he emigrated to Canada, where he became the leader of the Slovo Association of Ukrainian Writers in Exile.
+During this time, he published several books and regularly contributed articles to the Ukrainian Quarterly.
+During this time, his work began to depict Jewish characters in a more positive light than his earlier works.
+Some scholars claim that these later works area form of "expiation and atonement".
+Most notably, Samchuk's 1959 novel What Fire Does Not Heal (Choho ne hoit ohon)', has been called an "act of repentance".

-He died in Toronto on 9 July 1987 and is buried at the St. Volodymyr Ukrainian Cemetery in Oakville, Ontario.
+Samchuk died in Toronto on 9 July 1987 and is buried at the St. Volodymyr Ukrainian Cemetery in Oakville, Ontario.